frankadrian/homepage/content/about.md

 Throughout my career, I have gained valuable experience in a variety of technologies and programming languages, including PHP, React, Angular, and Node.js.
 I have expertise in both front-end and back-end development, and enjoy working on full-stack projects that utilize these technologies.

-In my free time, I enjoy cycling and maintaining our schrebergarten (a small plot of land used for gardening, often found in urban areas in Germany).
+In my free time, I enjoy cycling and maintaining our Schrebergarten (a small plot of land used for gardening, often found in urban areas in Germany).
 I am always looking for new ways to challenge myself and stay up-to-date with the latest developments in the tech industry.

 My current goal with this website is to start writing again and also have people find the content that I write about.